xmengkinaxis/SRE/SRE/Basic Knowledge.md

 - **Helm Client**: Provides the developer to use it a command-line interface (CLI) to work with Charts, Config, Release, Repositories.
 Helm Client will interact with Tiller Server, to perform various actions such as install, upgrade and rollback with Charts, Release.
 - **Tiller** Server: an in-cluster server in the Kubernetes cluster, interacting with the Helm Client and communicating with the Kubernetes API server.
 Thus, Helm can easily manage Kubernetes with tasks such as install, upgrade, query and remove for Kubernetes resources.

+Helm focuses on application packaging and deployment.
+Helm is a Kubernetes package manager that streamlines the installation and management of containerized applications.
+It uses "charts" as packaged applications, containing all the necessary Kubernetes resources, configuration files, and dependencies.
+This allows for simplified application deployment, version management, and rollbacks.

+A Helm Chart is **a packaging format** used to define, install, upgrade, deploy and manage Kubernetes applications.
+It lets you group multiple Kubernetes resources—like Deployments, Services, and Persistent Volumes—into one reusable unit.
+Helm Charts automate complex Kubernetes deployments by templating configurations and managing lifecycle upgrades.

+Deploying real-world applications in Kubernetes usually involves several moving parts: app containers, config maps, secrets, service accounts, and storage.
+Managing all of this manually becomes inefficient fast.
+Helm solves this by turning infrastructure into modular, repeatable packages.
+It reduces human error, accelerates CI/CD pipelines, and makes rollbacks as simple as a single command.

+How a Helm Chart Is Organized

+- Each Helm Chart is a folder that follows a clear structure, making it easier to manage, update, and reuse across environments.
+- **Chart.yaml** – It contains metadata like the chart name, version, and a brief description.
+- **values.yaml** – Defines default configuration values that can be overridden at deployment.
+- **templates/** – Holds the actual Kubernetes manifest templates using Go templating.
+- **charts/** – (Optional) Includes subcharts or external dependencies that the main chart relies on.

+Helm is built for scaling, upgrading, and maintaining production environments.

+good habits:

+- Keep values.yaml files environment-specific (dev, staging, prod)
+- Store your charts in version control alongside app code
+- Don’t hardcode secrets—use tools like Sealed Secrets or a vault
+- Lint charts before deploying with **helm lint**
+- Use subcharts for reusable services across apps

 ## Terraform

 Terraform: Declarative Kubernetes Configurations